jonathancdays/lokalyst/README.md

     <img src="src/assets/logo.svg" alt="Logo" width="400" height="400">
   </a>

-  <h3 align="center">Veriscouts</h3>
+  <h3 align="center">Lokalyst</h3>

   <p align="center">
  I have taken inspiration and my experience from my previous employer to design and code a personal project for creative purposes.
-I do not own any Veriscouts assets.
+I do not own any Lokalyst assets.
     <br>
     <a href="[https://jonathan-days-networking-site-project.netlify.app/](https://jonathan-days-seo-site-project.netlify.app/)"><strong>View Live Site »</strong></a>
     <br />